Pallet Racking Safety Guidelines: What They Are and How to Comply

 Repair and Replacement of Damaged Components: These shall be replaced by qualified persons following recommended and documented procedures.
 Repair components must be at least as strong as undamaged components.

-The repair process (assessment, design, and installation) should be overseen by a qualified rack design engineer (supervising engineer).
+The repair process (assessment, design, and installation) should be overseen by a qualified rack engineer (supervising engineer).
 The assessment and design of rack repairs should address all loads that can be imparted on damaged members (static, seismic, etc.), not just on the specific members being repaired.

 Owner Maintenance: The owner shall maintain the structural integrity of the installed rack system assuring proper operational and maintenance procedures.
 Regularly inspect for damage and immediately unload the affected area and replace or repair the damaged column(s), beam(s), and other structural components.